ItsMyEyes/scrapping-berita-nodejs/README.md

 * Start the bot with `node index.js`

 to snag all of the dependencies.
 Of course, you need [node](https://nodejs.org/en/) installed.
 I also strongly recommend [nodemon](https://www.npmjs.com/package/nodemon) as it makes testing *much* easier.

-- Create an application.yml file in your working directory and copy the [example](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) into the created file and edit it with your configuration.
-- Run the jar file by running `java -jar Lavalink.jar` in a Terminal window.

- Joonie is a lavalink music bot base in [erela.js](https://github.com/MenuDocs/erela.js) If you liked this repository, feel free to leave a star ⭐ to help promote !
 <!-- LICENSE -->

 ## 🔐 License